Actions are PostHog’s way of easily cleaning up a large amount of Event data.

-Before creating an Action, you must have provided the domain you will be using PostHog on.
+Before creating an action from an element, you must have provided the domain you will be using PostHog on.
 This should be the root domain where your application is hosted e.g. http://example.com.
-Do this by visiting 'Setup' > 'Setup your PostHog account'.
+You can do this by visiting 'Setup' > 'Setup your PostHog account'.

-The simplest way to create a frontend-based Action is to visit your application, and to use PostHog’s toolbar to tag the elements that are relevant.
+The simplest way to create a frontend-based action is to visit your application and use the PostHog Toolbar to tag the elements that are relevant.

 Alternatively you can create an event based on